 OUTDOOR ADVENTURES:

 For outdoor adventure seekers, there’s plenty to do.
 Mount Pisgah offers 15 acres for skiing (and night skiing), snowtubing, and snowshoeing ($15/person for half-day, $25/person for full day.
 Ski lessons are also offered twice a week.
-At the Saranac Lake Civic Center, you can skate for free every weekend until March.
+At the Saranac Lake Civic Center, you can skate for free on select dates through March.
 Rentals are just $5.
 Paul Smith’s VIC has 25 miles of free trails for walking, snowshoeing, and cross-country skiing.
 If you prefer to stay indoors, check out the nature museum and art gallery.

 EXPLORE THE VILLAGE: